2023 Most Popular Music Bachelor's Degree Schools in Connecticut

 Women make up 33% of the music majors at the school.

-Southern Connecticut State University did quite well in this year’s ranking of the most popular places for music students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the city of New Haven, SCSU is a public college with a medium-sized student population.
+Southern Connecticut State University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree music programs.
+Located in the midsize city of New Haven, SCSU is a public college with a medium-sized student population.

 Women make up 80% of the music majors at the school.